TonyG1998/GameOfLife/README.md

 Program allows you to play with an intitially random state, or import one from a file.

+The code currently creates an intitially random state, but there is a "load state function" that can be used to replace "state" and the main game loop.

 Imports from a file should be in the format of

 000000